-Are you heading towards the right direction?
+Are you heading toward the right direction?
 Last week, I introduced the 4 P’s of Productivity—a list that is applicable to any productivity system you’re using.
 We need these 4 P’s for optimal and sustainable productivity, productivity that does not burn you out.
 Today, let me tell you a little bit more about the first of the four P’s: Purpose.

 You have to know why you’re doing what you’re doing.
 It’s impossible to be (consistently and sustainably) productive without a purpose to hold on to.